samuelstaylor/NV-center-diamond/2x2x2/phonon/es/README.md

 ✅ So yes, the “gs_forces_at_es_coord” folder is doing exactly this: using the vertical approximation to get approximate ES phonons.
 ```

+# 🟢 Summary

+Here is the hierarchy of approximations:

+### **1. Exact excited-state phonons**

+TDDFT (or ΔSCF) forces for *every displaced structure*
+→ extremely expensive
+→ almost no one does this

+### **2. Your method: vertical ES approximation**

+ES geometry, but **GS forces for displacements**
+→ captures geometry change
+→ captures ES curvature differences approximately
+→ what WEST allows right now
+→ more accurate than EMA

+### **3. EMA (equal-mode approximation)**

+ES phonons = GS phonons
+→ cheapest
+→ widely used

+You are using method **#2**.

+---

+If you want, I can help you add a short explanation of this to your README so it's scientifically precise.

 the informationon the final TDDFT positions is in:
 NV-center-diamond/2x2x2/tddft/final_geo/pw.in